-What does this mean in terms of specific areas of service provision?
-This submission identifies key areas for consideration in the Children's Amendment Bill in terms of inclusion of children with disability or chronic illness.
-In each section of the Children's Amendment Bill, it calls for:

-- the strategy clauses contained in each chapter, to include a plan for ensuring equal access and equal opportunities for children with disability or chronic illness - the provisioning clauses in each chapter to foster an enabling environment for children with disability or chronic illness through the inclusion of norms and standards: - for programmes that are inclusive of children with disability or chronic illness - ensure physical access for all children, as well as a safe environment for them - on training for personnel, which includes diversity training.
+- 1. those that affect all service provision areas of the Children's Amendment Bill - 2. those that are specific to different chapters of the Children's Amendment Bill 1 Office of the Deputy President 1997 Integrated National Disability Strategy 2 Save the Children UK 2000.
+Community based rehabilitation.
+Global review and seminar report.
+SCF UK.
+2. Cross-cutting recommendations a) Strategies clauses Within each of the strategy clauses contained in different chapters of the Children's Amendment Bill, the Minister must include a plan for ensuring equal access and equal opportunities for children with disability or chronic illness. b) Provisioning clauses There are particular issues around norms and standards that relate to children with disability or chronic illness in all aspects of service provision.
+We recommend that in developing the regulations, the following provisions would help to ensure an enabling environment for children with disability or chronic illness: - norms and standards for programmes that are inclusive of children with disability or chronic illness - norms and standards that ensure physical access for all children, as well as a safe environment for them - norms and standards on training for personnel, which includes diversity training.
 All service providers should be trained in first aid, as well as universal precautions.
+Parents of children with disability need to be involved in development of norms and standards.